SAPinsider Showcases Women in SAP Tech

 SAPinsider has provided a platform for independent consultants to reach the ecosystem with their message, such as Danielle Larocca, who shared her expertise on how human resources has evolved and what its future looks like, and Mico Yuk, who talked about what influences and factors led her to focus on the area of business intelligence.

 SAPinsider has also published articles from women thought leaders at SAP partner organizations who have educated the ecosystem through their experience helping customers with their various SAP initiatives.
-Winshuttle’s Product Marketing Manager Jeanette Mifsud, for one, has been a frequent author sharing thought leadership on topics such as the importance of strategically automating SAP processes, among others.
+Winshuttle’s (now Precisely) Product Marketing Manager Jeanette Mifsud, for one, has been a frequent author sharing thought leadership on topics such as the importance of strategically automating SAP processes, among others.
 Marketing and communication specialists for Business Software, Inc. (BSI) Laura Jorgensen and Alla Umanskiy recently offered advice to SAP customers on how to navigate COVID-19 payroll

 Dedicating This Edition to the Women Leaders of the SAP Ecosystem